General Staff Building, Belgrade: History

 In March 2024, Aleksandar Jovanović stated that the government was planning to release a memorandum that would effectively give away the buildings to American offshore companies Kushner Realty and Atlantic Incubation Partners LLC, registered to Jonathan Kushner, cousin of Jared Kushner, a son-in-law of President of the United States Donald Trump.
 The Minister for Construction and Infrastructure Goran Vesić confirmed that he received authorization from the Serbia's government at a public meeting to sign a memorandum that the complex will be leased for 99 years to American offshore companies.
 The Institute for the Protection of Cultural Monuments of the City of Belgrade announced that the building has the status of a cultural property, and it had not received any official document proposing the abolition of said status.
 Later on, Jared Kushner published renderings that showed a luxury complex on the site of the buildings.
 In response, the Ecological Uprising political party announced the launch of a petition to prevent its sale, and to build a memorial centre dedicated to the victims of the bombing on the site instead.

 In May 2024, the government approved a contract with Kushner in partnership with Richard Grenell for plans to build a $500 million luxury hotel on the site.
 On 15 November 2024, the government made a decision to remove the building from the Central Register of Immovable Cultural Heritage, essentially allowing the plan to move forward.
 The decision became effective on 23 November 2024.
 On January 16, 2025, Kushner announced that a Trump hotel would be built in place of the Yugoslav Ministry of Defence Building.
 The following day, the Republic Institute for the Protection of Cultural Monuments stated it would not remove the Defence Building from the Central Register, citing the law on cultural heritage, which says that for a cultural heritage site to be removed, it must either cease to exist or be completely destroyed.
 In October 2024, Europa Nostra nominated the building for the 7 Most Endangered monuments and heritage sites in Europe due to attempts at demolishing the remaining structure.

-On 7 November 2025, the National Assembly of Serbia voted 130-40 to pass a law allowing for the complex's redevelopment.
+On 7 November 2025, the National Assembly of Serbia voted 130–40 to pass a law allowing for the complex's redevelopment.
+On 11 November, students of Faculty of Applied Arts, Faculty of Architecture and Faculty of Philosophy held a protest titled "We Are the Living Wall" in front of the building to oppose the proposed demolition of the site.
+On 3 December the National Assembly passed "authentic interpretation" of the law which removed heritage protection to the entire surrounding urban zone.
+Transparency Serbia characterizes the "authentic interpretation" as "triple legal violence" alleging that it uses an unconstitutional, retroactive mechanism to annul heritage protections and bypass the separation of powers to facilitate private investment.